ethereum/consensus-specs/specs/networking/p2p-interface.md

 When processing incoming gossip, clients MAY descore or disconnect peers who fail to observe these constraints.

 \* The `beacon_attestation` topic is only for interop and will be removed prior to mainnet.

+#### Global topics

+There are two primary global topics used to propagate beacon blocks and aggregate attestations to all nodes on the network.
+Their `TopicName`s are:

+- `beacon_block` - This topic is used solely for propagating new beacon blocks to all nodes on the networks.
+Blocks are sent in their entirety.
+Clients MUST validate the block proposer signature before forwarding it across the network.
+- `beacon_aggregate_and_proof` - This topic is used to propagate aggregated attestations (as `AggregateAndProof`s) to subscribing nodes (typically validators) to be included in future blocks.
+The following validations MUST pass before forwarding the `aggregate_and_proof` on the network.
+    - The aggregate attestation defined by `hash_tree_root(aggregate_and_proof.aggregate)` has _not_ already been seen (via aggregate gossip, within a block, or through the creation of an equivalent aggregate locally).
+    - The block being voted for (`aggregate_and_proof.aggregate.data.beacon_block_root`) passes validation.
+    - `aggregate_and_proof.aggregate.data.slot` is within the last `ATTESTATION_PROPAGATION_SLOT_RANGE` slots.
+    - The validator index is within the aggregate's committee -- i.e. `aggregate_and_proof.index in get_attesting_indices(state, aggregate_and_proof.aggregate.data, aggregate_and_proof.aggregate.aggregation_bits)`.
+    - `aggregate_and_proof.selection_proof` selects the validator as an aggregator for the slot -- i.e. `is_aggregator(state, aggregate_and_proof.aggregate.data.index, aggregate_and_proof.selection_proof)` returns `True`.
+    - The `aggregate_and_proof.selection_proof` is a valid signature of the `aggregate_and_proof.aggregate.data.slot` by the validator with index `aggregate_and_proof.index`.
+    - The signature of `aggregate_and_proof.aggregate` is valid.

+Additional global topics are used to propagate lower frequency validator messages.
+Their `TopicName`s are:

+- `voluntary_exit` - This topic is used solely for propagating voluntary validator exits to proposers on the network.
+Voluntary exits are sent in their entirety.
+Clients who receive a voluntary exit on this topic MUST validate the conditions within `process_voluntary_exit` before forwarding it across the network.
+- `proposer_slashing` - This topic is used solely for propagating proposer slashings to proposers on the network.
+Proposer slashings are sent in their entirety.
+Clients who receive a proposer slashing on this topic MUST validate the conditions within `process_proposer_slashing` before forwarding it across the network.
+- `attester_slashing` - This topic is used solely for propagating attester slashings to proposers on the network.
+Attester slashings are sent in their entirety.
+Clients who receive an attester slashing on this topic MUST validate the conditions within `process_attester_slashing` before forwarding it across the network.

+#### Attestation subnets

+Attestation subnets are used to propagate unaggregated attestations to subsections of the network.
+Their `TopicName`s are:

+- `committee_index{index % ATTESTATION_SUBNET_COUNT}_beacon_attestation` - These topics are used to propagate unaggregated attestations to subsections of the network (typically beacon and persistent committees) to be aggregated before being gossiped to `beacon_aggregate_and_proof`.
+The following validations MUST pass before forwarding the `attestation` on the network.
+    - The attestation's committee index (`attestation.data.index`) is for the correct subnet.
+    - The attestation is unaggregated -- that is, it has exactly one participating validator (`len([bit for bit in attestation.aggregation_bits if bit == 0b1]) == 1`).
+    - The block being voted for (`attestation.data.beacon_block_root`) passes validation.
+    - `attestation.data.slot` is within the last `ATTESTATION_PROPAGATION_SLOT_RANGE` slots.
+    - The signature of `attestation` is valid.

+#### Interop

+Unaggregated and aggregated attestations from all shards are sent as `Attestation`s to the `beacon_attestation` topic.
+Clients are not required to publish aggregate attestations but must be able to process them.
+All validating clients SHOULD try to perform local attestation aggregation to prepare for block proposing.

+#### Mainnet

+Attestation broadcasting is grouped into subnets defined by a topic.
+The number of subnets is defined via `ATTESTATION_SUBNET_COUNT`.
+The `CommitteeIndex`, `index`, is assigned to the topic: `committee_index{index % ATTESTATION_SUBNET_COUNT}_beacon_attestation`.

+Unaggregated attestations are sent to the subnet topic, `committee_index{attestation.data.index % ATTESTATION_SUBNET_COUNT}_beacon_attestation` as `Attestation`s.

+Aggregated attestations are sent to the `beacon_aggregate_and_proof` topic as `AggregateAndProof`s.

 ### Encodings